 2. OPTIONAL: Record a video or audio clip of yourself performing your poem!

 3. Enter your poem to the 2020 Fighting Words poetry contest using this Google Form.
 The form will ask for some basic information, and you will upload your poem to the form as an attachment; you will need to save your poem as a Word Document, PDF, or another text file.
-The contest deadline is Friday, May 15, 2020 11:59 pm EST.
+The contest deadline is Saturday, May 15, 2021 at 11:59 pm EST.

 Prizes: